 A dental sealant is a protective coating applied onto the chewing surfaces of your child’s molars, i.e., back teeth, to prevent food and bacteria from becoming stuck within the tooth’s nooks and crannies.
 Made of the finest dental plastic, sealants help prevent tooth decay for children between the ages of 6 and 14 who tend to rebel against proper dental hygiene.

 Xylitol is a natural sweetener commonly used in gum, mints, and other candy.
 It tastes like sugar but it does not stick to the teeth or cause a breakdown of the tooth enamel.
 Therefore, choosing xylitol-sweetened candies can reduce the acids in your child’s mouth by up to 90%, which helps prevent the development of plaque and reduce the risk of cavities.

 To learn more about children’s preventative care in Johns Creek, GA, please contact Drs.
-King and Sengel at Children’s Dental Zone today!
+King, Lulu, Tom and Procter at Children’s Dental Zone today!

 Want to ask us a question?
 Or maybe set up an appointment?
 Fill out the form below and we will get back to you as soon as we can.

 Book Your Appointment Today!